-The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the entity's internal control or on compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the entity's internal control and compliance.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the City's internal control or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.

-Rogers, Anderson, Malody& Scott, LLP
+Kogens, Anderson, Malody & Scott, LLP.

-San Bernardino, California February 28, 2017
+San Bernardino, California March 28, 2018

-735 E. Carnegie Dr. Suite 100 San Bernardino, CA 92408 909 889 0871 T 909 889 5361 F ramscoa.net
+735 E. Carnegie Dr. Suite 100 San Bernardino, CA 92408 909 889 0871 T 909 889 5361 F ramscpa.net

+PARTNERS

-PARTNERS Brenda L. Odle, CPA, MST Terry P. Shea, CPA Kirk A. Franks, CPA Scott W. Manno, CPA, CGMA Leena Shanbhag, CPA, MST, CGMA Bradferd A. Welebir, CPA, MBA, CGMA Jay H. Zercher, CPA (Partner Emeritus) Phillip H. Waller, CPA (Partner Emeritus)
+Brenda L. Odle, CPA, MST Terry P. Shea, CPA Kirk A. Franks, CPA Scott W. Manno, CPA, CGMA Leena Shanbhag, CPA, MST, CGMA Bradferd A. Welebir, CPA, MBA, CGMA Jay H. Zercher, CPA (Partner Emeritus) Phillip H. Waller, CPA (Partner Emeritus)

-MANAGERS / STAFF Jenny Liu, CPA, MST Seong-Hyea Lee, CPA, MBA Charles De Simoni, CPA Nathan Statham, CPA, MBA Gardenya Duran, CPA Brianna Schultz, CPA Lisa Dongxue Guo, CPA, MSA
+MANAGERS / STAFF

+Jenny Liu, CPA, MST Seong-Hyea Lee, CPA, MBA Charles De Simoni, CPA Gardenya Duran, CPA Brianna Schultz, CPA Lisa Dongxue Guo, CPA, MSA